 Notice and Payments.
+Section 31.1.2 of the Agreement is hereby amended in its entirety to read as follows:

+Notice and Payments.
 EESO will provide to Service Provider written notice of such termination for cause pursuant to Section 31.1.1, which specifies a date for termination, which date will not be less than thirty (30) days or more than one hundred eighty (180) days after the date of such notice.
-If EESO terminates this Agreement pursuant to Section 31.1.1, then upon the last day of the term of this Agreement, (a) EESO will pay Service Provider the balance of the Deferred Revenue, and (b) Service Provider will pay EESO the sum of (i) the balance of the Deferred Base Purchase Price and (ii) the balance of the Deferred Premium.
+If EESO terminates this Agreement pursuant to Section 31.1.1, then upon the last day of the term of this Agreement, (a) EESO will pay Service Provider the balance of the Deferred Revenue, and (b) Service Provider will pay EESO the sum of (i) the balance of the Deferred Base Purchase Price and (ii) the balance of the Premium Payment.

+Termination for Convenience by CSC.
+Section 31.2.2 of the Agreement is hereby amended in its entirety to read as follows:

 Service Provider.
 At any time during the third Contract Year, Service Provider may, by written notice to EESO at any time during such third Contract Year, elect to terminate this Agreement, for convenience and without cause, at least nine (9) months, but no more than twelve (12) months, after the date such notice is received by EESO.
-If Service Provider terminates this Agreement pursuant to this Section 31.2.2, then (a) Service Provider will pay to EESO, upon the last day of the term of this Agreement, the balance of the Deferred Base Purchase Price, (b) Service Provider will pay to EESO, upon the last day of the term of this Agreement, theamount by which the balance of the Premium Payment exceeds the Straight Line Amortization Amount as of that date, (c) EESO will pay to Service Provider, upon the last day of the term of this Agreement, the balance of the Deferred Revenue, and (d) EESO will have the exclusive right to purchase from Service Provider all of the assets then being used by Service Provider to provide the Services, for a price to be mutually agreed upon by the Parties.
+If Service Provider terminates this Agreement pursuant to this Section 31.2.2, then (a) Service Provider will pay to EESO, upon the last day of the term of this Agreement, the balance of the Deferred Base Purchase Price, (b) Service Provider will pay to EESO, upon the last day of the term of this Agreement, the balance of the Premium Payment, (c) EESO will pay to Service Provider, upon the last day of the term of this Agreement, the balance of the Deferred Revenue, and (d) EESO will have the exclusive right to purchase from Service Provider all of the assets then being used by Service Provider to provide the Services, for a price to be mutually agreed upon by the Parties.
 If the Parties are unable to mutually agree upon such asset purchase price within ninety (90) days after the date of Service Provider’s termination notice, then Service Provider will sell such assets to the highest bidder at public auction, provided that Service Provider will notify EESO as soon as practicable of the time and place of, and will give EESO the opportunity to participate in, such public auction.
 ANY SUCH PURCHASE WILL BE ON AN “AS IS” AND “WHERE IS” BASIS, AND WITHOUT ANY WARRANTY, EXPRESS OR IMPLIED, INCLUDING THE IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, EXCEPT WITH RESPECT TO TITLE; PROVIDED, HOWEVER, THAT SERVICE PROVIDER MAKES NO WARRANTIES WITH RESPECT TO DEFECTS IN TITLE THAT OCCURRED PRIOR TO THE EFFECTIVE DATE IN RESPECT OF ASSETS CONVEYED TO SERVICE PROVIDER AS PART OF THE ASSETS OF NEWCO.